licarpen/data-structures-and-algorithms/README.md

 ## Overview

 Tested implementation of a variety of array methods, linked lists, queues, stacks, binary search trees, search and sort algorithms, recursion, and more.
 Includes selected exercises from Cracking the Coding Interview.
-And problem numbers listed refer to this text.
+Any problem numbers listed refer to this text.

 ## Arrays and Strings
   * array-reverse: reverses the elements of an array